Village of Perth-Andover

 Where people and trails meet!

-Located in the heart of the Appalachian Mountains and spread over both sides of the St. John River, this historic village offers visitors experiences that will excite all five senses.
+Located in the heart of the Appalachian Mountains and spread over both sides of the Saint John River, this historic village offers visitors experiences that will excite all five senses.
 See, hear, smell, taste and touch all the area has to offer.

 Take the self-guided Cultural Walkway tour for a glimpse into the area’s Maliseet, English and Scottish heritage, or visit the Southern Victoria Historical Museum, located in an historic Methodist church from 1837, to touch and see the history of the village through artefacts and displays.